 Catala evokes an unsettling atmosphere as he reveals the hollowness of cheerful platitudes and disjointed modes of digital communication, literally and symbolically deflating the semiotic paraphernalia of modern life through ominous, saccharine objects that induce a simmering sense of anxiety.

 A fascination with the interrelation between signifier and signified in the digital age underscores much of Catala’s work.
 In particular, Antoine wishes to highlight our dependency on images and also our psycho-physical connection to them.
 This concept is powerfully explored in his 2015 exhibition Distant Feel – commissioned Carnegie Museum of Art, Pittsburgh.
-Here, Catala presented a body of work that addressed the way images provoke emotion, especially in the modern day, where emotion is mediated by the internet.
+Here, Catala presented a body of work addressing how images provoke emotion, especially in the modern day, where the internet mediates emotion.

 You have a background in mathematics, sonic arts and fine art.
 How and when did the interest in these different disciplines come about?